-The Dooars area is quite popular among tourists interested in forest visit.
-It is a popular short duration tourist destination.
+The Dooars area is quite popular among tourists interested in forest visits.
+It is a popular short-duration tourist destination.
 You should have 5 to 7 nights if you are visiting Dooars for the first time.
-If you are planning to visit the popular hill stations of Darjeeling – Sikkim region, you can add a couple of nights in your itinerary and combine Dooars in your tour.
+If you are planning to visit the popular hill stations of the Darjeeling – Sikkim region, you can add a couple of nights to your itinerary and combine Dooars in your tour.

-Those visiting Bhutan by road has to stay one or two nights on the Indo-Bhutan border.
-These tourists may also enjoy the beauty of Dooars by staying at Jaldapara, Chilapata or Buxa from where Bhutan border is just an hours drive.
+Those visiting Bhutan by road have to stay one or two nights on the Indo-Bhutan border.
+These tourists may also enjoy the beauty of Dooars by staying at Jaldapara, Chilapata or Buxa from where the Bhutan border is just an hour's drive.

 Once you have formed a broad idea about your tour, get in touch with our travel experts by either calling us or by sending us an inquiry with the below form.
 Our travel experts will suggest you an ideal program to suit your interest, time and budget.